 The "property of man in man"-a fiction to which even the imagination cannot give consistency-is the miserable cant of those who would storm by prejudice what they cannot demolish by argument.
 We do not even pretend that the organs of the body can be said strictly to belong to another.
-The limbs and members of my servant are not mine, but his; they are not tools and instruments which I can sport with at pleasure, but the sacred possession of a human being, which cannot be invaded without the authority of law, and for 'the use of which he can never be divested of his responsibility to God.
+The limbs and members of my servant are not mine, but his; they are not tools and instruments which I

-Taylor's Loyola and Jesuitism, p.
+1 Taylor's Loyola and Jesuitism, p.
 289. Amer. edition.
-Ibid.
+2 Ibid.